Unstable Enchantment is one of Minecraft’s coolest and deadliest enchantments, giving you explosive abilities.

 In the enchantment area, you will see two empty slots.
 The left slot is for the item to be enchanted, and the right one is for blocks of lapis lazuli.

 Drag your armor or boots from the inventory and place them in the left block of the enchantment area.

-On the right, the enchantments available for this item, along with the experience points and lapis lazuli blocks required for the enchantment will appear.
+The enchantments available for this item, along with the experience points and lapis lazuli blocks required for the enchantment, will appear on the right.